chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-3.md

 ---
 ------

-In my spare time, I created a Python program called "Resume Match."
+During the Spring 2024 Semester, I developed a Python program called "Resume Match."
 This tool aims to help individuals improve their resumes by comparing them to a job application description and suggesting relevant keywords to include.

 The script uses several libraries, including tkinter for creating the graphical user interface (GUI), nltk for natural language processing tasks such as tokenization, part-of-speech tagging, and lemmatization, and fitz from the PyMuPDF library for extracting text from PDF resumes.